 - Feel great living in a smoke free zone.
 No need to worry about how smoking is affecting those around you.
 Struggled to quit before?
 According to New Scientist, if you want to stop smoking, hypnotherapy is the best way to quit smoking.

 - Extra money to spend on the things you really want.
-You’ll be able to save an average of £320 per month which equates to £3900 a year based on 20 a day.
+You’ll be able to save at least £273 per month (based on cheapest pack of 20 costing £9.10) which equates to £3276.

 - Learn how you can use self-hypnosis to reduce stress and increase control so it’s far easier for you to remain a non-smoker.